emilengler/arti/crates/arti-hyper/README.md

 # arti-hyper

-High-level layer for making http(s) requests the Tor network as a client.
+`arti-hyper`: High-level layer for making http(s) requests the Tor network as a client.

 This can be used by applications which embed Arti, and could also be used as an example of how to build on top of [`arti_client`].